 Power Semiconductor Devices Workshop.

-This Workshop, sponsored jointly by IEEE and NBS, is intended to bring together for interactive participation those actively working in the field of power semiconductor devices.
-It will be held in conjunction with the 1987 IEEE International Electron Devices Meeting in Washington, DC.
-Four specific topic areas have been selected, based on the response to a questionnaire sent to over 200 power device researchers worldwide. power and high voltage They are: integrated circuits, discrete devices, device modeling, and packaging.
-Attendees are expected to be prepared to contribute to the development of responses to specific questions that arise in the context of the particular topic areas; a final schedule identifying the topic areas should be available at the end of October.
+This Workshop, sponsored jointly by IEEE and NBS, is intended to bring together interactive participation those actively working in the field of power semiconductor devices.
+It will be held in conjunction with the 1987 IEEE International Electron Devices Meeting in Four specific topic Washington, DC. areas have been selected, based on the response to a questionnaire sent to over 200 power device researchers worldwide.
+They are: power and high voltage integrated circuits, discrete devices, device modeling, and packaging. tendees are expected to be prepared to contribute to the development of responses to specific questions that arise in the context of the particular topic areas; a final schedule identifying the topic areas should be available at the end of October.
 [Contact: David L. Blackburn, (301) 975-2053]